edhowland/viper/Bugs.md

 - range operator : Like range in Python or Ruby Range class, '..' operator
 - printf : Like Bash or C equivalent
-- date : Maybe an alias to sh Date

 ## Implement the 'defn' keyword